frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/make-to-order/manufacturing.md

 A bill of materials [BOM] is a list of the raw materials, sub-assemblies, intermediate assemblies, sub-components, parts and the quantities of each needed to manufacture an end product.

-Make a BOM for the  Jute Pen Stand
+Make a BOM for the  Jute Pen Stand.